zackhitch/Computer-Architecture-One/LS8-SPEC.md

 Calls a subroutine (function) at the address stored in the register.

-Before the call is made, the address of the _next_ instruction that will execute is pushed onto the stack.
+1. The address of the _next_ instruction that will execute is pushed onto the stack.
+2. The PC is set to the address stored in the given register.

 Machine code:
 ```